pbsus23/berkeley-pcert-ai-ml/PracticalApp2/README.md

 ### 6) Modeling

 With our final dataset in hand, it is now time to build some models.
-Here, wee build a number of different regression models with the price as the target.
+Here, we build a number of different regression models with the price as the target.
 In building models, you explore different parameters and be sure to cross-validate your findings.
 This includes:

 6.1) Data Preparation for Modeling: Spliting dataset into Training ser and Test set 6.2) Regression Models